What is branding?

-Divine’s chocolate is farmed by the Kuapa Kokoo cooperative in Ghana.
-The 85,000 farmers in the cooperative are co-owners in the company.
+The Kuapa Kokoo cooperative farms divine’s chocolate in Ghana.
+The 85,000 farmers in the cooperative are co-owners of the company.
 The farmers receive a share of the profits and have a voice in the business.

 Divine’s brand promise – luxurious fair trade chocolate that you can feel good about enjoying – is an extension of this mission.
 And, they’ve done an excellent job of prominently showcasing their brand promise within their larger brand story on their chocolate packaging.

 The product packaging for Divine’s chocolate bars prominently features their opulent gold script logo.
-The logo is printed in raised metallic ink, providing a tactile experience for the consumer as well as a visual one.
+The logo is printed in raised metallic ink, providing a tactile experience for the consumer and a visual one.

 The logo reminds customers of the high-quality and decadent chocolate experience awaiting inside.

-And, surrounding that logo is a pattern of adrinka symbols.
-Each symbol represents a virtue that is valued by the brand.
+And surrounding that logo is a pattern of adrinka symbols.
+Each symbol represents a virtue that the brand values.
 These symbols derive from Ghanaian culture – and are embraced by the farmers of the Kuapa Kokoo cooperative.